viclafouch/sponsor-me/README.md

 ## Get started by creating a new website

-This package uses [turbo](https://turbo.build/) and [pnpm](https://pnpm.io/fr)
+This package uses [turbo](https://turbo.build/) and [pnpm](https://pnpm.io/fr).

-If you already have Node.JS installed, type
+If you already have Node.JS installed, type:

 ```console
 pnpm run create-sponsor
 ```

-A prompt will ask you a name for the product.
+A prompt will ask you a name for the product (e.g: Uber Eats)

 Then run

 ```console
 pnpm i && pnpm run dev